Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Results and Discussions

 \subsection{Averaged Transverse Momentum ($\langle p_{T}\rangle$)}

-The averaged transverse momentum $\langle p_{T}\rangle$ was calculated from the measured $p_{T}$ range and extrapolated to the unmeasured region with individual blast-wave model fits.
-The rapidity dependence of $\langle p_{T}\rangle$ for $p, d, t, ^{3}\mathrm{He}$, and $^{4}\mathrm{He}$ in 0-10\%, 10-20\%, 20-40\%, and 40-80\% Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV} are shown in Fig.~\ref{fig:meanpT}.
-The $\langle p_{T}\rangle$ of each particle shows a trend of monotonically decreasing from mid-rapidity to target rapidity and from central to peripheral collisions.
+The averaged transverse momentum, $\langle p_{T}\rangle$, was calculated from the measured $p_{T}$ range and extrapolated to the unmeasured region with individual blast-wave model fits.
+The rapidity dependence of $\langle p_{T}\rangle$ for $p, d, t, ^{3}\mathrm{He}$, and $^{4}\mathrm{He}$ in 0-10\%, 10-20\%, 20-40\%, and 40-80\% central Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = \SI{3}{GeV} are shown in Fig.~\ref{fig:meanpT}.
+For each particle, $\langle p_{T}\rangle$ shows a trend of monotonically decreasing from mid-rapidity to target rapidity and from central to peripheral collisions.